balancer/balancer-v2-monorepo/pkg/deployments/README.md

 This package contains the addresses and ABIs of all Balancer V2 deployed contracts, for Ethereum, Polygon, Arbitrum and Optimism mainnet, as well as various test networks.
 Each deployment consists of a deployment script (called 'task'), inputs (script configuration, such as dependencies), outputs (typically contract addresses), and ABIs of related contracts.

-Addresses and ABIs can be used consumed from the package in JavaScript environments, or manually retrieved from the [GitHub](https://github.com/balancer-labs/balancer-v2-monorepo/tree/master/pkg/deployments) repository.
+Addresses and ABIs can be consumed from the package in JavaScript environments, or manually retrieved from the [GitHub](https://github.com/balancer-labs/balancer-v2-monorepo/tree/master/pkg/deployments) repository.

 Note that some protocol contracts are created dynamically: for example, `WeightedPool` contracts are deployed by the canonical `WeightedPoolFactory`.
 While the ABIs of these contracts are stored in the `abi` directory of each deployment, their addresses are not.
 Those can be retrieved by querying the on-chain state or processing emitted events.